tchen-research/RandNLA/intro.md

 The intended audience is students and researchers new to the topic.
 Readers are expected to be familiar with (numerical) linear algebra and probability, but a basic refresher is provided [here](../01-Background/review.md).
-The content would be appropriate for a short module on RandNLA in a numerical linear algebra course, or even as a weekend read for PhD students with a strong background in numerical linear algebra.
+The content covered would be appropriate for a short module on RandNLA in a numerical linear algebra course, or even as a weekend read for PhD students with a strong background in numerical linear algebra.

 The majority of the book is dedicated to a collection of RandNLA algorithms for core linear algebra tasks that can often serve as *drop in replacements* for classical linear algebra methods, while providing order-of-magnitude speedups 🤯.